 Still with me?
 OK, a fun observation:

 All good skaters have both power and grace, strength and fluidity.
 But there is a difference between good female skaters and good male skaters.
-Good female skaters have power – you can’t be a good skater without it – but they have more grace compared to male skaters.
+Good female skaters have strength – you can’t be a good skater without it – but they have more grace compared to male skaters.
 And good male skaters have grace – you can’t be a good skater without that, either(*) – but they have more power compared to female skaters.
 Just a nice little “the world is gendered” observation to affirm normality and freak out the screaming SJWs.

 If you’re like most people, i.e. psychologically normal, you understand (there was a time when no one denied this!) that the sexes are different and that the differences, in so many ways, can be a source of delight to everyone.
 This is just a small example of that.